houstondatavis/data-jam-june-2016/README.md

 ## Root

-These select items refer to the most basic information in the data set, including different IDs for each school.
+These select items refer to the most basic information in the dataset, including different IDs for each school.

 * Unit ID and OPE ID for the institution
 * Location (lat/long)

 ## School

-A number of the elements produced in this data set provide basic descriptive information about the school in question.
+A number of the elements produced in this dataset provide basic descriptive information about the school in question.
 Most of these elements are already available through the Integrated Postsecondary Education Data System (IPEDS).

 * Name
 * Currently Operating status